BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_evil/isengard.md

 - **Let's put a maggot hole in your belly** `ACTIVE`

-If Grishnakh wins a Duel roll, and there are no other allies involved in the combat (including Supporting models), then he can choose a single 25mm enemy model he was Engaged in Combat with and roll a D6.
-On a 4+, that model is knocked Prone before Strikes are made.
+If Grishnákh wins a Duel Roll, and there are no other allies involved in the Combat (including Supporting models), then Grishnákh can choose a single enemy model on a 25mm base that he was Engaged in Combat with and roll a D6.
+On a 4+, the chosen model is knocked Prone before Strikes are made.

 </div>